Nectarine Turnovers (Easy Nectarine Recipe)

 Make-Ahead and Storage Suggestions

 For the best flavor and texture, I recommend baking these nectarine turnovers on the day you plan to enjoy them.
-Store leftovers in an airtight container at room temperature for up to 2 days.
+Store leftovers in an airtight container at room temperature for up to two days.

 Other turnover and hand pie recipes you might enjoy: